home » learn

 1

-A much more realistic scenario:
+If you don't buy a house right now, then you A much more realistic scenario:

 To be priced out of buying a home, prices would have to increase at a rate faster than income.
 Thanks to speculation and loose lending, this has indeed been the case for approximately the last five years.
-However, to be truly priced out forever it must remain true from now until judgment day.
+However, to be truly priced out forever it must remain true from now until judgment day.2

-So... what happens when home- owners need to sell (because they're moving out of the area, or wish to upgrade to a larger house), but all of the potential first-time homebuyers have been priced out and are happily renting?
+So... what happens when home- owners need to sell (because they're moving out of the area, or wish to upgrade to a larger house), but all of the potential first-time homebuyers have been priced out and are happily renting?5

 As long as prices remain high, people that were priced out will continue to rent (what other choice do they have?).
-Homeowners that must sell their house have no choice but to lower the price until a buyer can be found.
+Homeowners that must sell their house have no choice but to lower the price until a buyer can be found.6

 As more people are priced out, more must-sell homeowners lower their prices.
-This begins a chain reaction, which causes people who bought on speculation ("investors" that don't necessarily need to sell) to begin to sell as well, out of fear that prices will drop even further.
+This begins a chain reaction, which causes people who bought on speculation ("investors" that don't necessarily need to sell) to begin to sell as well, out of fear that prices will drop even further.7

 With more and more people all trying to sell at once (both those that must sell and those that fear they must sell), prices are driven further down.
 The cycle continues until eventually prices have become reasonable again.